Ping2Weltall/RealAi-v1-to-v2-migration/README.md

 I splited it into several parts.

+So far 3 C program which should run out of the Box in Cxxdroid: migration_v1_Words_v2.c migration_v1_PreWords_v2.c migration_v1_ProWords_v2.c

+and one to transfer the Data into a previous exported RealAIv2 Brain for import or merge.
+RuteShi2Brain.py

-So far
+So far I do not know if it makes sense ..

-Words, PreWords, and ProWords.
-You can run it on cxxdraid on Android.
+You can run it on cxxdraid and pydroid on Android.

-For gnu you may need to change the strlcpy to strncpy.
+For gnu you may need to change the strlcpy to strncpy in the C sources.
 Mind the '\0'.

 #Computeralex